AtlasOfLivingAustralia/bie-plugin/README.md

 ### Getting started

+[Download Grails](https://grails.org/download.html) version 3.2.11 or later.
 Checkout both this repository and [ala-bie](https://github.com/AtlasOfLivingAustralia/ala-bie) into the same directory.

 To run and be able to make changes to the plugin "in place", edit these files in `ala-bie`:
 * build.gradle